adire

 - Curator's comments

-The vendor says that the quality of the cloth is judged by the number of spoons and pillars in the square representing Mapo Hall; the more spoons the better.
-The best cloths have five spoons, average quality cloths have four spoons and poorer quality cloths ('for the tourists') have three spoons.
+Ibadan Dun, again (cf Af1971,35.15), purchased in Oje market, Ibadan, in May 1971.
+Jane Barbour says the quality of the cloth is judged by the number of spoons and pillars in the square representing Mapo Hall, the more spoons the better.
+The best cloths have five spoons; this one has four; and the previous only three.
+She also regards Af1971,35.15 as ‘much devolved’.

 - Location